mikemadisonweb/yii2-elasticsearch/README.md

     // ...
 ];
 ```
 Asterisk sign means it would highlight in all configured analyzed fields, but there is a catch.
-If you want to receive highlighted results in all text fields, then you shouldn't pass `_all` as field to the `match()` function.
+If you want to receive highlighted results in all text fields, then you shouldn't pass `_all` as a search field to the `match()` function.